CornellLabofOrnithology/auk/cran-comments.md

 # R CMD check results

-There were no ERROR or WARNINGs.
+There were no ERRORs or WARNINGs.

 There was 1 NOTE: